jippi/masto-guide/docs/guide/use-your-own-domain.md

     These changes will only make `__USER_NAME__@__USER_DOMAIN__` discoverable/searchable via `__ALIAS_NAME__@__ALIAS_DOMAIN__`.

-    People will still see `__USER_NAME__@__USER_DOMAIN__` when they follow you, write to you, or you writing to them.
+    People will still see `__USER_NAME__@__USER_DOMAIN__` when they follow you, write to you, or you write to them.

-!!! tip "You can find the right webserver, hosting platform or framework in the left menu"
+!!! tip "You can find the right web server, hosting platform, or framework in the left menu"

-Much like with e-mail, you want folks to have an easy address to find you, and one that you can keep giving out to everyone even if later you switch to a different Mastodon server.
+Much like with e-mail, you want folks to have an easy address to find you and one that you can keep giving out to everyone, even if later you switch to a different Mastodon server.
 A bit like e-mail forwarding to your ISP’s e-mail service.

 **The good news is:** You can use your own domain and share it with other folks.

-In Mastodon, `Users` (in Mastodon lingo called `Actors`) are discovered using [WebFinger](https://webfinger.net/){target=_blank}, a way to attach information to an email address, or other online resource.
+In Mastodon, `Users` (in Mastodon lingo called `Actors`) are discovered using [WebFinger](https://webfinger.net/){target=_blank}, a way to attach information to an email address or other online resource.
 WebFinger lives on `/.well-known/webfinger` on a server.

 When someone searches for you on Mastodon, your server will be queried for accounts using an endpoint that looks like this: